marbuenfer/React/README.md

 # React
-Scripts y proyectos en React
+Scripts y proyectos en React, to learn and practicing.